 When Avery Anderson and his supporters left their election night watch party at Gurty’s on Tuesday night, they were in a very good mood.

 At the end of election night, Anderson led 5,935 to 4,797 over incumbent Democrat Tim Hodge of North Newton.
-That represented a 10 percentage-point edge — 55% to 45%.
+That represented a 10 point edge — 55 to 45 percent.

-The election results will not be official until after canvassing by the county commission next week — there remain 392 provisional and 208 hand-count ballots countywide, and mail ballots that were postmarked Tuesday and received by Friday will also be counted.
+The election will not be official until after canvasing by the County Commission next week — there remain a few hundred provisional ballots countywide, and mail ballots that were postmarked Tuesday and received by Friday will also be counted.

 Those outstanding ballots will likely not be enough to change the race.